kanedata/ixbrl-parse/README.md

 Any additional development requirements must be added to `dev-requirements.in` and then the `dev-requirements.txt` should be generated using `pip-compile dev-requirements.in`.
 You can then install the development requirements using
 `pip-sync dev-requirements.txt`.

+## Acknowledgements

+Originally developed for a project with
+[Power to Change](https://www.powertochange.org.uk/) looking at how to extract data from financial documents of community businesses.